Kong/docs.konghq.com/app/_src/gateway/production/monitoring/index.md

 Don't expect the {{site.base_gateway}} readiness endpoint to respond with a `200 OK` immediately after startup, as it always takes a short time for {{site.base_gateway}} to load the first configuration and build all the necessary data structures before it can successfully proxy traffic.
 * Set up alerting based on responses to the health checks to be proactive in case of an incident.
 * Don't use the `kong health` CLI command to validate the overall health of the {{site.base_gateway}}, as this command only ensures that the Kong process is running and doesn't ensure the ability or validity of the configuration.
 * Ensure that all nodes in a cluster are monitored.
-Checking only one data plane in a cluster, for example, cannot offer reliable insight into the health of other data plane nodes in the same cluster.
+For example, checking only one data plane node in a cluster can't offer reliable insight into the health of other data plane nodes in the same cluster.